Understanding Docker Networking

 "Simple is better than complex.
 Complex is better than complicated."

 In IT, complexity refers to the number of components of a system and the level of interactions between them.
-On the other hand, complicated means a high level of difficulty.
+Complexity means a high level of difficulty.

 "Kubernetes is a complex system.
-It does a lot and brings new abstractions [...] as engineers, we tend to discount the complexity we build ourselves vs. complexity we need to learn."
+It does a lot and brings new abstractions [...] as engineers; we tend to discount the complexity we build vs. the complexity we need to learn."

-Beda went on to say that when you create a complex deployment system with Jenkins, Bash, Puppet/Chef/Salt/Ansible, AWS, Terraform, etc. you end up with a unique brand of complexity that you are comfortable with.
-It grew organically so it doesn't feel complex but bringing new people on to help on an organically grown system like this is difficult.
-They may know some of the tools but the way that you have put them together is unique.
+Beda went on to say that when you create a complex deployment system with Jenkins, Bash, Puppet/Chef/Salt/Ansible, AWS, Terraform, etc., you end up with a unique brand of complexity that you are comfortable with.
+It grew organically, so it feels simple, but bringing new people on to help on an organically grown system like this is challenging.
+They may know some of the tools, but how you put them together is unique.

 This is a place where Kubernetes adds value.
 It provides a set of abstractions that solve a common set of problems.
 As people build understanding and skills around those problems, they are more productive in more situations.

-Although container networking is prima facie complicated, it is approachable if you have a basic knowledge about networking and time to invest in learning new skills.
+Although container networking seems complicated, it is approachable if you have basic knowledge about networking and time to invest in learning new skills.

-In the following parts of this tutorial, we are going to dive deep into the technical details.
-We will understand how Docker container networking works when we run it in the standalone mode, how multi-container networking works, and the differences between standalone container networking, and multi-container networking.
+In the following parts of this tutorial, we will dive deep into the technical details.
+We will understand how Docker container networking works when we run it in the standalone mode, how multi-container networking works, and the differences between standalone container networking and multi-container networking.
 We will also discover how networking is managed across multiple hosts and the fascinating Kubernetes networking world.

 You might also like other posts...